fgeorges/expath-pkg-java/doc/development.md

 - ***SNAPSHOT***: Is a development version release. e.g. You may specify the version `2.0-SNAPSHOT` to Maven, which is interpreted as a version which will eventually become `2.0`.
 When you do an actual build of a SNAPSHOT, Maven injects a timestamp into the version number to differentiate one development build version from another.
 For example for the `expath-pkg-java` module, with version number `2.0-SNAPSHOT`, if you were to ***release*** the snapshot you may get the artifact `expath-pkg-java-1.0-20131027.124609-1.jar`.

 Whilst the EXPath PKG project is a multi-module project, the version number of the EXPath PKG is common for all modules in the project.
 As the entire project is released, rather than individual modules.
-As such the version number can be found in `expath-pkg-parent/pom.xml`. ***NOTE***: The Version Number should not be manually changed, rather the Maven Release plugin should be used (see below).
+As such the version number can be found in `expath-pkg-parent/pom.xml`. ***NOTE***: The Version Number should not be manually changed, rather the Maven Release plugin should be used (see [Release Process](#release-process) below).

 Release Process
 ---------------
 A release may only be done from the main EXPath PKG repository, as such you will need write access to that GitHub repository.
-Releasing also involves uploading the release artifacts to Maven Central which will be taken care of for you by Maven, however you do need to have setup your GPG key and configured your Maven `settings.xml` with your Maven Central account, see steps (2), (3) and (7a.1 settings.xml) here: https://docs.sonatype.org/display/Repository/Sonatype+OSS+Maven+Repository+Usage+Guide.
+Releasing also involves uploading the release artifacts to Maven Central which will be taken care of for you by Maven, however you do need to have setup your GPG key and configured your Maven `settings.xml` with your Maven Central account, see steps (*2*), (*3*) and (*7a.1 settings.xml*) here: https://docs.sonatype.org/display/Repository/Sonatype+OSS+Maven+Repository+Usage+Guide.

 To create an EXPath PKG release, you may use the Maven Release plugin which is already configured for the project.
 FYI - performing a release will take the following steps for you: